oskariorg/oskari-frontend/README.md

 Documentation available at [http://www.oskari.org].

 This repository holds the front-end code for Oskari.
 Developing the front-end requires an oskari-server to be running that responds to the XHR requests made by the front-end.
 You can download a pre-compiled copy of the server from  [http://www.oskari.org/download] or checkout the source code in the oskari-server repository.
 Any customized application should use the oskari-server-extension template as base for customized server.
-The front-end code is build using Webpack.
+The front-end code is built using Webpack.

 ## Preparations